 Key points in this garden:

-• Owner Barry Lovegrove meticulously designed and lovingly built the garden over a period of 28 years.
+• Barry Lovegrove meticulously designed and lovingly built the garden of his home over a period of 28 years.
 As the author of the acclaimed book 'The Living Deserts of Southern Africa,' he had a particular affinity for succulents and aloes, which reflects his interest in deserts.
 The garden features indigenous plants, carefully chosen to thrive in the local environment, complemented by a few exotics; mature trees and large shrubs that were retained from the original garden.
 A select group of vibrant exotic potted plants adds a burst of colour.

 • For the house, Barry drew inspiration from the distinctive ‘faux’ Spanish architectural features of the house, including adobe-textured walls and traditional Córdoba roof tiles.
 This combination was a particularly fashionable choice in suburban areas during the 1950s evoking a ‘continental’ experience.
 After discovering a pivotal book (Casa Mexicana) that played a major role in the design choices of the house, the final result is a stylish Mexican design that thoughtfully blends rich cultural influences with practical features specifically suited to the local climate.
 This harmonious combination creates a space that is both visually appealing and comfortable throughout the year.